 Impacts by invasive species vary widely depending on the species and ecosystem(s) involved, and include negative effects on biological diversity, ecosystem productivity, environmental integrity, wildlife health and human health, property, safety, and culture.
 Invasive species can negatively affect native species through direct competition and predation, habitat alteration and degradation, and disease transmission.
 Additionally, invasive species cause significant economic harm to society, for example, by influencing agricultural production, water treatment efforts, and recreational opportunities.

-Cumulative impacts of invasive and feral species can be substantial.
-Resources are limited in all ecosystems and introduction of invasive and feral species to systems where indigenous species are already stressed can have significant negative effects.
-Even after control and/or removal of invasive and feral species, recovery of ecosystems can take considerable time and may require direct management efforts, depending on type, intensity and duration of disturbance.
+Cumulative effects of invasive species are substantial and can be difficult and expensive to remedy.
+After control or removal of invasive species, recovery of native ecosystems will take time and may require management actions, depending on the type, intensity, and duration of the disturbance.

-The policy of The Wildlife Society regarding invasive and feral species is to:
+Considering the above, the policy of The Wildlife Society regarding invasive species is to:

-- Encourage programs to monitor invasive and feral species to inform and target future management strategies, especially those that include the key elements of early detection, rapid response, containment of spread, and eradication where possible.
-Support sharing technical data and cooperation among agencies and other partners to manage invasive and feral species.
+- Encourage programs to monitor and evaluate current and potential invasive species to inform and target future management strategies, especially prioritizing those that include the key elements of prevention, early detection, rapid response, containment of spread, and eradication where possible.

-- Encourage and support increased funding for scientific research by public and private agencies and organizations to control, minimize, or eliminate negative impacts of invasive and feral species.
+- Encourage and support increased funding for scientific research and education to control, minimize, or eradicate invasive species and their negative impacts.